telosnetwork/telos-docs/docs/zero/smart-contract-tutorials/data-persistence.md

 # Data Persistence

 To learn about data persistence, write a simple smart contract that functions as an address book.
-While this use case isn't very practical as a production smart contract for various reasons, it's a good contract to start with to learn how data persistence works on EOSIO without being distracted by business logic that does not pertain to eosio's `multi_index` functionality.
+While this use case isn't very practical as a production smart contract for various reasons, it's a good contract to start with to learn how data persistence works on Antelope without being distracted by business logic that does not pertain to Antelope's `multi_index` functionality.

 ## Step 1: Create a new directory